sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 My colleague challenged me on our ability to sell ourselves as a learning team.
 People are busy, why would people want to slow themselves down by committing time away from their priorities to improve?
 How would you sell that to a team already working at 120% capacity?

-Many of us already know from the [Phoenix Project](https://itrevolution.com/book/the-phoenix-project/) the hand wave anecdotal justification for committing time to improving one’s process.
+Many of us already know from the [Phoenix Project](https://itrevolution.com/book/the-phoenix-project/) the hand wave anecdotal justification for committing time to improving one's process.
 If one was really taken with the Phoenix Project they may invest the time to learn more by learning the magic of DevOps through books such as [The DevOps Handbook](https://itrevolution.com/book/the-devops-handbook/) (which I suggest you do).
 However, if you're in a position where you need to quickly make a business case for continuous improvement, how does one do this?
 That is what I will try to do here.